HOOU-TUHH/Pontifex-Hugo/README.md

 pontifex-graph.js

+and

+pontifex-overview.js

 ## Pandoc

 Translation of TeX to html with MathJax support is acchieved with pandoc.

 ## Dummies and Shortcodes

+dummy_for_hugo.md specifies the overall structure of each page

+## Branding and Other Dependencies

+Change this for your production server.

+* Logos
+* IDs auth etc.

 ## Development environment using Docker